 Although there are 17 million people on treatment, treatment coverage is still below 50%.
 Clients who are not currently on treatment need to access ART within a service delivery model that meets their needs and expectations.
 Further, the health care system must support double the number of ART clients.
 As highlighted within the most recent WHO guidelines, different packages of care are essential to address these diverse needs.
 It’s time to deliver differently.

-Stable clients are those PLHIV on ART who are adherent and do not require frequent clinical consultation.
+Stable clients are those people living with HIV on ART who are adherent and do not require frequent clinical consultation.
 However, the definition of a “stable” client has varied across the implemented differentiated models of ART delivery.
 It is dependent on access to resources, such as routine viral load monitoring.

 WHO published a definition of stable clients in the 2016 consolidated guidelines: